surveilr/www.surveilr.com/qualityfolio/surveilrTool/functionalTesting/ ImapEmail_Ingestion/TC-IMAP-0006.case.md

 ---
 FII: "TC-IMAP-0006"
 groupId: "GRP-0004"
-title: "Partially Corrupted Task Emails"
+title: "Ingestion of latest email"
 created_by: "arun-ramanan@netspective.in"
 created_at: "2025-10-23"
 test_type: "Automation"